amiralipour/Aerial-Intelligence/README.md

 Graphs 1 and 2 are showing the statistical insight to the raw data. it can be seen that there is not a huge outlier distribution and none of the features have a huge correlation with the 'Yield' feature.
 Although several multicolinearity can be seen between features them selves.
 Now let’s have a look at the missing values:
 1. Missing values:
-..*apparentTemperatureMax      0
+1.apparentTemperatureMax      0
-..*apparentTemperatureMin      0
+2.apparentTemperatureMin      0
-cloudCover                  0
+3.cloudCover                  0
-dewPoint                    0
+4.dewPoint                    0
-humidity                    0
+5.humidity                    0
 precipIntensity             1
 precipIntensityMax          1
 precipProbability           1